ClinVar Miner

 Genome-Nilou Lab RCV000501419 SCV002040136 uncertain significance Tyrosinase-positive oculocutaneous albinism 2021-11-07 criteria provided, single submitter clinical testing

-PreventionGenetics, part of Exact Sciences RCV003403148 SCV004118780 uncertain significance OCA2-related condition 2023-05-01 criteria provided, single submitter clinical testing The OCA2 c.79G>A variant is predicted to result in the amino acid substitution p.Gly27Arg.
+PreventionGenetics, part of Exact Sciences RCV003403148 SCV004118780 uncertain significance OCA2-related disorder 2023-05-01 criteria provided, single submitter clinical testing The OCA2 c.79G>A variant is predicted to result in the amino acid substitution p.Gly27Arg.
 This variant has been reported several times in individuals with oculocutaneous albinism (Spritz et al. 1997.
 PubMed ID: 9259203; Garrison et al. 2004.
 PubMed ID: 15173252; Hutton and Spritz.
 2008.
 PubMed ID: 18463683).
 However, this variant is reported in 1.5% of alleles in individuals of African descent in gnomAD, including at least three homozygous individuals (http://gnomad.broadinstitute.org/variant/15-28326942-C-T).
 This variant has conflicting interpretations in ClinVar, ranging from pathogenic to benign (https://www.ncbi.nlm.nih.gov/clinvar/variation/431946).
 At this time, the clinical significance of this variant is uncertain due to the absence of conclusive functional and genetic evidence.

 CeGaT Center for Human Genetics Tuebingen RCV000727245 SCV004131471 benign not provided 2022-05-01 criteria provided, single submitter clinical testing OCA2: BP4, BS1, BS2